How To Market On LinkedIn In 2020:

 - LinkedIn makes up more than 50% of all social traffic to B2B websites & blogs.

 As great as those stats are, the most important one is this:

 80% of B2B leads come from LinkedIn vs. 13% on Twitter & 7% on Facebook.

-If you’re focused on lead generation, those numbers alone should be all the convincing you need to jump on the LinkedIn train.
+If you’re focused on lead generation, those numbers alone should be all the convincing you need to jump on the LinkedIn Marketing bandwagon.
 Once you’ve bought into the WHY of LinkedIn, the next question is going to be HOW to do it right.
 And in this blog post, I’m going to break down every single marketing and promotion technique that you can use on LinkedIn.
 But before I do…

 Let’s dive in…

 Even if you have the resources to dive into the world of paid distribution on LinkedIn, ignoring the free organic distribution possibilities you can run with is unwise, to say the least.
 When you’re building out your LinkedIn marketing strategy, start with these tactics in mind:

 This one might seem like a no-brainer, but it’s something I see far too many B2B brands dropping the ball on.
 When you’re thinking about content distribution on LinkedIn, make sure you have a company page set up, and use it to share your content.